What is Vulnerability Management?

 Getting 100% coverage is hard though.
 It requires a mature IT Asset Management foundation and multiple Vulnerability Management solutions, each fulfilling a different function.

-You need different Vulnerability Management solutions as each will find vulnerabilities in different parts of your organisation.
+You will unfortunately (most likely) need different Vulnerability Management solutions for different use cases, as each will find vulnerabilities in different parts of your organisation.

-These tools and methods can either be used as a part of the SDLC, to ensure that a deployed product is secure by design, or as an operational “business as usual” service, run by your security assurance team, to find and fix vulnerabilities in already existing and live/production assets.
+These tools and methods can either be used as a part of the SDLC, to ensure that a deployed product is secure by design, or as an operational “business as usual” service, run by your security assurance team, to find and fix vulnerabilities in deployed assets.

 Examples of vulnerability solution types include: